 So that’s when we learned a bit about the “rules” of the road in Jordan.
 Sometimes the only way is the wrong way.
 But we were not out of the woods yet, we still had to navigate the congested streets of the downtown.
 It seems like utter bedlam if you look at the traffic, and you wonder how no one manages to get in an accident.
 But surprisingly the people are quite cordial and actually attempting not to hit you even if it looks the contrary.

-We started to attempt to navigate, mostly through a hotel tourist map and a smart phone that seemed to update navigation as soon as we missed our turn.
+We started to attempt to navigate, mostly through a hotel tourist map and a smartphone that seemed to update navigation as soon as we missed our turn.
 Speeding around the motorways of the city our destination seemed to always be out of our grasp and the incessant “recalculating” made me want to give up or at least throw the phone out of the window.
-And then with some luck and some quick driving we found our way to where we hoped. was the right location and parked.
+And then with some luck and some quick driving, we found our way to where we hoped. was the right location and parked.

 There was a sign, which was a good hope that we were near to our destination if we could only figure or way up.
 We wandered for a bit, found some locals who gave up some directions and made our way up towards the train station.

 We finally got our first glimpses of the station although still no sign of how to get ourselves inside.
-It was a interesting area, far outside of the main area of the city.
+It was an interesting area, far outside of the main area of the city.
 We didn’t see many people, just a few locals and a few kids playing in some partially constructed buildings nearby.

 We made it!
 Huzzah!
 We finally found our destination.
 The Amman Hejaz railway station.

 We made our way to the gate, looked around tried to poke our noses inside, but it was all locked up.
-Possibly it was closed for good, or possibly we made it here on the day when the place and museum is shut down.
+Possibly it was closed for good, or possibly we made it here on the day when the place and museum are shut down.
 After all that navigating, it was disappointing to think we made it here and wouldn’t have the chance to visit.
-And without a car or other transportation it would be expensive or painful to try to return again sometime.
+And without a car or other transportation, it would be expensive or painful to try to return again sometime.

 But then I noticed a little switch sitting lonely on the post and I stared at it contemplating what to do and -M- saw it too and we decided to push it and see what happened.
 A few moments later a person’s head popped out from the above window and said something quickly to us and told us to wait there.
 The museum / train station was closed today and we were out of luck, but through some negotiating (mostly by -A- as her Arabic crushed the rest of ours) we managed to convince him for a few JD to show us around on our own private tour.